 - Extinguish all naked flames

 - Open all doors and windows

 - Close all gas valves, including the valve on the cylinder.

+- Do not smoke.

 - Do not operate any electrical appliances or switches. - Arrange for immediate inspection of the gas system by a competent person in accordance with current local regulations.